Past & current proteomics analyses with the AZHEROES are listed below:

 -

 Background: Long COVID (LC) can debilitate due to lingering symptoms.
 However, there is incomplete information on the mechanistic understanding of LC, and if proteomic profiles of individuals can predict long-COVID status.
 Objective: To examine differences in proteomic profiles and cellular activities between frontline and essential workers (FEWs) who developed LC and who recovered at baseline, during COVID-19 convalescence, and at follow-up, to understand LC development in FEWs.
 Method: Frontline and essential workers (FEWs) in the HEROES-RECOVER cohorts were tested weekly for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection from 2020-2022.
 Participants with long-COVID (N = 57) (symptoms persisting for at one month) and participants with COVID-19 without LC (N = 80) were selected for untargeted proteomic profiling using the SOMAscan Assay at baseline (before COVID-19 infection), convalescence (within 60 days of COVID-19 infection), and follow-up (60 days after infection onset).
-We fitted a logistic regression model for each SOMAmer to extract crude risk of LC status at follow-up, at a false discovery rate (FDR) q <0.05 level. random forest model to identify important SOMAmers at each timepoint Functional enrichment analysis was applied at each timepoint to identify pathways enriched among those with LC compared to regular COVID participants, by FDR q-value p-<0.05.
+We fitted a logistic regression model for each SOMAmer to extract crude risk of developing at each visit, at a false discovery rate (FDR) q <0.05 level.
 Results: We profiled a total of 7,659 serum SOMAmers with SOMAScan in 137 FEWs at 3 study timepoints, separately.
 A total of 116 SOMAmers were differentially expressed between FEWs who ultimately developed LC (N=57) and regular COVID (N=80) at adjusted p-value 0.05 level.
 Of these, 20 differential SOMAmers were unique to baseline, 14 were unique to convalescence and 17 were unique to follow-up.
 Functional enrichment analysis revealed sustained immune activities and inflammatory profiles across the entire study (FDR q<0.05), and potential contribution from occupational hazards to the sustained enrichments.
 Conclusion: Our findings in FEWs suggest that potential interplay of pre-existing immune variability, acute immune activation during SARS-CoV-2 infection, and persistent inflammatory signaling throughout the recovery phase may collectively contribute to the LC development in this population.

 -